 2# Colored Label

 Labels are very useful in organizing your mails.
 It helps you keep your mails well categorized.
 Making colored labels is even better.
 It helps you categorize visually.
 You can easily add color to your label from the drop down option in your labels on the left side menu bar.
+Nowadays, you can use 3rd party tools that help highlight emails that are important.

 3# Google Labs